 Football fans longed for the return of historic matchups.
 Luckily for us, athletic departments realized it, too, and many college football rivalries are being renewed after long absences.

-Oklahoma and Nebraska are set to play three more times between now and 2030.
+Oklahoma and Nebraska are set to play two more times between now and 2030.
 Texas and Texas A&M will return once Texas joins the SEC.
-Pittsburgh and West Virginia open up the 2022 season with the Backyard Brawl.
-Utah and BYU are battling in the “Holy War” until at least 2028.
+Pittsburgh and West Virginia will square off in the Backyard Brawl seven times over the next 10 years.
+Utah and BYU are battling in the "Holy War" five times before 2030.
 Oregon and Boise State are squaring off three times between now and 2026.
 Florida and Miami are scheduled to play in 2024 and 2025.
 Kansas and Missouri are renewing the Border War, now known as the Border Showdown, in 2025.

-On the contrary, the 2021 matchup between the Oklahoma Sooners and Oklahoma State Cowboys may be the last time we see Bedlam for a while with OU set to join the SEC.
+On the contrary, the 2022 matchup between the Oklahoma Sooners and Oklahoma State Cowboys was the third-to-last time we'll see Bedlam for a while with OU set to join the SEC.